surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 9.10.0-dev.1 (2021/11/29)**
+**Version 9.10.0-dev.2 (2021/11/30)**

 * **New Features**
 	* None.
 * **Improvements**
-	* The Document SSO metabox now shows default options when creating new posts / pages (ie. for the 'auto-draft' status).
+	* The Document SSO metabox now shows default option values when creating new posts / pages (ie. for the 'auto-draft' status).
 	* The Validators menu in the top toolbar is now refreshed when the post/page is saved in the Block Editor (validation links are shown for published posts).
 * **Bugfixes**
 	* None.